MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 ### [Pay As You Go](#tab/tabid-paygoRigetti)

-The Pay-as-you-go plan consists of *a la carte* access to the Rigetti Aspen-11 and Aspen-M-2 quantum processors.
+The Pay-as-you-go plan consists of *a la carte* access to the Rigetti Aspen-11 and Aspen-M-2 quantum processors at $0.02 per 10-millisecond increment.

 |Pricing | Use is charged based on the job execution time only |
 |---|---|